AbdooOwd/amr-os/docs/devlog.md

 Finally, instead of doing `cargo build --target specs/x86_64-amr_os.json` every time I want to use my target, which I'll use, like, <u>**always**</u>;
 we'll set it as our default target.

+### Am I really learning?

+Because of all the dog-water of Rust being too strict (which is good, we just don't want to admit it), I feel like every part of making an OS with that language is 13% of implementation and 102% of trying to satisfy Rust.
+Yes; satisfying Rust means satisfying the computer with *safety*.
+But **ARGH**!

+*\*thinks\**

+As a matter of fact, maybe it's just me who's not good enough at Rust yet (fact).
+But I gotta express that our guy Philipp uses way, WAY too much crates.
+It's a few, yes.
+But for me & my goals it feels like a lot, and it's pretty annoying.
+I do know that if I try implementing even the simplest thing in Rust by myself I would break something.
+Thus using a crate is just a mean to an end which is: making an Operating System.

+...

+Why did I want to use Rust again?
+Ah yeah, right: the safety and the forced "Clean Code".
+Well, I'm the genius who decided to start an <u>**Operating System**</u> in **Rust**--a language I do not master or even am proficient/efficient with.

+And all that talk from the OSDev Wiki just saying:
+"You know it's pretty hard"
+"If you're not ready don't start such a project" "Actually, your OS-project is stoopid".

+There are a some stuff said on the wiki that feels pretty honest: the fact that making an OS is no easy task--and I did know that, and I just told myself "meh who cares I'll improve in the process".

+But on this same wiki, there are grains of... gate-keeping.
+It sometimes feel like some OSDev folks just don't want you to touch OSDev.
+- I'm gonna break something?
+Well, as long as I don't damage any computer: who care!?
+- I'm gonna write the worst code ever written by someone?
+As long as the people working with you are fine or you work alone: who cares?!

+I'm not planning on making the next Linux or Windows!

+### ALRIGHT

+Alright, it's like, the 27th of December.
+It's 2AM.
+I guess I'll continue to look into this OSDev stuff some other time.

+So far, my tasks are:
+- Finding the Rust skills I lack.
+- Learn more about OSDev and the beginning of an OS' start so I don't rely too much on the Phil-Opp blog.
+- Find out if it's even worth it writing this OS in Rust!
+  * Especially because of how essential crates look in this project (I refuse to!
+Maybe, I'll use and give up to those crates.
+    But I want my own software written!).
+- Maybe finding another kind of project to work on resembling this kind.
+- List out the OS' stuff I must work on.
+- Find a way to convert any OS knowledge I gain online into code--not relying on some already written code with some explanation then calling it a day saying "Alright I get it" when I don't.
+- Prioritize understanding & explanation!

+...
+I already feel lazy to continue this project...
+I HAVEN'T EVEN IMPLEMENTED A WAY TO PRINT TEXT YET!
+I HAVEN'T EVEN WRITTEN A "Hello, World!"
+YET!
+AND I AM ALREADY FEELING LIKE:
+"this is annoying and boring"!

+> I literally had to wait a week--or 7 days to work on this project.
+  I was so excited to **START** working on it!

+### (literally 4 minutes later when I was finally going to bed)

+You know, I just re-read a few bits of the Phil-Opp blog and...
+It really, REALLY feels like Rust is living in the shadow of C in matters of OSDev!
+Like: "we extern this to imitate C", "we use C calling convention", "Rust relays on the C-runtime", "We add `repr(C)` to imitate a C struc-" **AAAAAARRRRRRGHHHHHHHH!!!!!!!
+STOP!
+ENOUGH!**

+**YES!
+YES RUST ISN'T AS MATURE AS C!
+YES C IS LITERALLY THE FOUNDATION OF COMPUTERS, SOFTWARES N' ALL THAT!**

+**BUT ARGH!<br/>ARGH!**<br/>
+**"USE THOSE CRATES", "DON'T WRITE THERE", "ACTUALLY, LET's ASK BABA C"**